pixelated-noise/bb-dialog/docs/API.md

    - `:in-fn`: a function that will be applied to convert each key to a string for use by `dialog`
-   - `:out-fn`: a function that will be applied to each string option selected and returned by `dialog`, to convert it back into a Clojure value
+   - `:out-fn`: a function that will be applied to each string option selected and returned by `dialog`, to convert it back into a Clojure value.
+If you define `str` for this, you could use strings for the choices and `nil`s for the descriptions.

    Returns: seq of keywords (or results of `out-fn`), or nil if the user selects cancel or selects no choices.